 While construction of the kitchen and bar are taking place, TME organizes all incoming products and equipment at our warehouse.
 We take inventory of everything to guarantee we're ready to install when the space is available.
 When access is granted, your TME team completes the install.
 Since we're onsite the entire time, we’re able to make adjustments quickly should a field condition require a component need to be changed or modified.

 Before your soft opening, all equipment is turned on and calibrated for a performance review.
 In the event that a piece of equipment isn't working properly, TME oversees that it is addressed immediately.
+View our portfolio of completed work.

 Repair and Maintenance